The Benefits of HR Certification

-Maybe you already have a great HR job, but it’s time for a promotion.
-An HR certification is one way to prove you have the knowledge and skills to move up in your career, especially if you want a management position.
-A certification can give you an up to 29 percent greater chance of getting a promotion.
+Maybe you already have a great HR job, but you’re looking for a promotion to a senior or management role.
+HR certification is one way to prove you have the knowledge and skills to move up in your career, and can increase your chances of getting a promotion by 29 percent.

-While there is evidence that an HR certification can benefit your career, not every HR professional needs to rush out to get one.
+While there’s evidence that an HR certification can benefit your career, not every HR professional needs to rush out to get one.
 If you have an undergraduate or master’s degree in human resources, that should give you the credentials you need to start your career.
 Reconsider a certification later in your career when you’re looking to refresh your knowledge.
 Similarly, those in specialized HR positions may find certification unnecessary.
 HR certifications are mostly geared towards HR generalists, so if you are, for example, a benefits specialist, you might find many HR certifications too broad.

 What Types of HR Certifications Are There?

 The two most common and arguably the top HR certification providers for HR professionals are HRCI and SHRM.
 Each of them offers different types of HR certifications to help train HR pros on additional skills and further their careers.
 There are certifications available for every level of experience, but all require an exam administered through the certification provider.
+The following list of HR certifications isn’t exhaustive, but again, they’re the ones you’re most likely to see other HR pros appending to their names.

 The HR Certification Institute offers eight different credentials, but the two most commonly seen after people’s names are the Professional in Human Resources (PHR) and Senior Professional in Human Resources (SPHR).
 According to the HRCI website, the organization has issued over 500,000 HRIS certifications in over 125,000 countries during their past 40 years of operation.
 HRCI has been around since 1976 and is accredited by The National Commission for Certifying Agencies (NCCA).
 Their full list of available HR certifications includes:

 Associate Professional in Human Resources (aPHR)